Taming Barren Plateaus in Arbitrary Parameterized Quantum Circuits without Sacrificing Expressibility: Absence of barren plateaus in MPQC

 As a consequence, according to Ref.~\cite{arrasmith2022equivalence}, Eq.~\eqref{eq:lower_bound_var} ensures the absence of barren plateaus in $\channelM{\bm{\theta},\bm{\theta}_{\mathcal{G}}}$. \end{theorem}

-{Later in this section, we will show that the support-size condition can be easily satisfied by appropriately placing the gadget layer.} Although MPQCs are inherently free from barren plateaus, the trainability of individual parameters remained unclear.
-Here, we assess {this issue} by investigating $\operatorname{Var}_{(\bm{\theta},\bm{\theta}_{\mathcal{G}})} \left[ \frac{\partial \lossM}{\partial{\theta_j}} \right]$.
-The results are summarized in the following theorem, {with the full proof presented in \cref{app:proof_variance_scaling_parameters}.}
+{Later in this section, we will show that the support-size condition can be easily satisfied by appropriately placing the gadget layer.} Although MPQCs are inherently free from barren plateaus, the trainability of individual parameters needs further investigation.
+Here, we address this issue by examining $\operatorname{Var}_{(\bm{\theta},\bm{\theta}_{\mathcal{G}})} \left[ \frac{\partial \lossM}{\partial{\theta_j}} \right]$.
+The results are summarized in the following theorem, {with the full proof presented in \sm~F.}

 \begin{theorem} Consider an MPQC $\channelM{\bm{\theta},\bm{\theta}_{\mathcal{G}}}$ and a local observable $O = \sum_{\alpha} c_\alpha P_\alpha$.
 If the support-size condition in \cref{thm:absence_BP} holds, and for each $P_\alpha$ the segment of its backward light cone from $P_\alpha$ to the gadget layer contains at most $\order{\log n}$ parameters in gates, then $\lossM$ satisfies the following properties: \begin{itemize} \item For parameter $\theta_j$ located after the gadget layer, if $ \operatorname{Var}_{\bm{\theta}} \left[ \frac{\partial \loss}{\partial{\theta_j}} \right] \neq 0$, then we have: